Polish arms sales to Republican Spain: Annex. Comparison of Soviet and Polish deliveries

 Comparison of proportions between Soviet and Polish aid in terms of 1) equipment delivered and 2) total cost for the Republicans reveals a glaring mis-match.
 Except aircraft and armored cars, in no specific category (assuming highest estimates for Soviet deliveries and lowest estimates for Polish deliveries) Polish supplies amounted to less than 18% of the Soviet ones, in some categories they amounted to some 40%, and in some to 120% or even 300%.
 However, the Polish aid cost the Republicans at most 10% and at least 5% of the Soviet aid.

 The difference in proportion is due to different reasons: 1) Soviet equipment was generally newer and hence more costly; 2) the Soviets overpriced even more than the Poles; 3) while Poles delivered probably no aircraft, all Soviet planes might have cost even $50m.
-However, with all the above factored in, the cost of Soviet weaponry and equipment would have been in the neighborhood of $300m at most, while the actual amount charged by the Soviets and paid by the Republic was between $600m and $800m.
+However, with all the above factored in, the cost of Soviet weaponry and equipment would have been in the neighborhood of $300m at most.
+The actual amount charged by the Soviets and paid by the Republic was between $600m and $800m, yet it included also numerous other items, from petrol to grain; scholars struggle when estimating worth of military aid only.

 The difference still unaccounted for resulted from one more factor: the Soviets were billing for every single cost conceivably connected with their involvement in the Spanish Civil War.
 It consisted of salaries and expenses of personnel sent to Spain (and their dependents, including vacations back in the USSR, and including personnel who never left the USSR, like intelligence people), transportation (charged extra and from the very first step in the Soviet Union), construction of military facilities (in Spain and in the USSR), and training of Spanish military (mostly pilots and tank crewmen) in the USSR.
 These categories are at times ignored, especially that the Republican media usually gave the impression that the Soviet assistance was provided free of charge.